 By Joe Ballent

+Whitewater Rafting Trips: How To Pack Your River Bag.
 Congratulations; you’re about to embark on your river trip.
-Whether you are a crafty veteran when it comes to all things whitewater or an eager newcomer to this amazing world of rapids and rafts, it never hurts to focus your packing efforts and refresh on how to make sure all your gear makes it along for the journey.
+Whether you are a crafty veteran when it comes to all things whitewater, or an eager newcomer to this amazing world of rapids, this post is for you.
+After all, it never hurts to focus your packing efforts and refresh on how to make sure all your gear makes it along for the journey.

-Accessible: Keep what you need most and soonest near the top of your pack.
-Your sleeping bag, pillow, nighttime toiletries, teddy bear, etc. should live near the bottom of the pack during long river days and side hikes, whereas sunscreen and changes of clothes should be near the top where you won’t have to rummage for them when they’re needed.
+Keep what you need most and soonest near the top of your pack.
+Your sleeping bag, pillow, nighttime toiletries, teddy bear, etc. should live near the bottom of the pack.
+Whereas sunscreen and changes of clothes should be near the top where you won’t have to rummage for them when they’re needed.

-Compressed: Space is definitely something that matters on a river trip, both from standpoints of packing efficiency as well as comfort.
+Space is definitely something that matters on a river trip; both from standpoints of packing efficiency as well as comfort.
 Whether you’re extremely organized or prefer the smash-it-all-in method, do what you can to minimize your gear explosion factor.
-A tightly packed river bag lends itself to easy transport and storage, and when there’s gear for 25 people for five days on six boats, space management becomes increasingly crucial.
+A tightly packed river bag lends itself to easy transport and storage.
+When there’s gear for 25 people for five days on six boats, space management becomes increasingly crucial.

-In keeping with a commitment to the highest quality overall experience, Holiday provides proven field gear to guests prior to their trips.
-Our river bags are intuitively designed for easy use and maximum effectiveness in keeping water out and dryness in.
-Once you’ve stuffed your bag to the gills (pardon the water pun) and have everything you need for your trip (rain gear, sleeping bag, sunscreen, changes of clothes, sunglasses… did we miss anything?) align the top sides of the bag with each other so that there is a loose initial seal but not so much snugness that air is sealed into the bag.
+In keeping with a commitment to the highest quality overall experience, Holiday provides proven field gear to guests.
+Our river bags are intuitively designed for easy use and maximum effectiveness.
+They’re meant for keeping water out and dryness in.
+Once you’ve stuffed your bag to the gills (pardon the water pun), it’s time to close it up.
+Align the top sides of the bag with each other so that there is a loose initial seal, but not so much snugness that air is sealed into the bag.
 Press down and out on the top of the bag, forcing air out to increase space efficiency and decrease the likelihood of puncture.
-Once you’ve forced all the air out, roll the top of the bag out, down, and away from you, finally buckling the sides and cinching them down for a full waterproof seal.
-Your guide will be more than happy to help you with this process as the first time around can be a little tricky, particularly if you are unfamiliar with river bags.
+Once you’ve forced all the air out, roll the top of the bag out, down, and away from you.
+Finally, buckle the sides and cinch them down for a full waterproof seal.
+Your guide will be more than happy to help you with this process.
+The first time around can be a little tricky, particularly if you are unfamiliar with river bags.